Jason Liang

 Jason Liang is an American chess grandmaster.
-He has held the titles of National Master since 2018, FIDE Master since 2019, and International Master since 2021.
+He has held the titles of National Master since 2018, FIDE Master since 2019, International Master since 2021, and Grandmaster since 2026.
 In 2022, he received the Arthur Award for Chess Excellence from the Eade Foundation.
 In May 2023, he was selected to receive a Samford Fellowship by the U.S. Chess Trust.
 He was ranked World #33 junior chess player by FIDE on April 1, 2023.

 Chess career

 Early stage

 Liang played in his first chess tournament at age 9.
 He was introduced to tournament chess by NM Justin Burgess and Ali Thompson.
-In October 2016, he won the U1400 section of the Denver Chess Club Fall Classic with a 5-0 score.
-In that Autumn, he was coached by NM Chris Peterson in Colorado.
-At age 10, Liang became a K-5 Scholastic Champion of the State of Virginia after scoring 5.5/6 and winning a tiebreak.
-In August 2017, he was clear 1st among U1800 players of the 118th U.S. Open Chess Championship held in Norfolk, VA.
-Liang was a member of the DMV Chess Club and the Arlington Chess Club in Virginia and became a National Master of U.S. Chess Federation at age 11.
-Between 2017 and 2018, he was coached by GM Rashad Babaev and GM Akshayraj Kore in Virginia.
-In June 2018 he came in second place in the Chesskid Online National Invitational Championship.
+In 2016, he was coached by NM Chris Peterson in Colorado.
+At age 10, Liang became a K-5 Scholastic Champion of the State of Virginia.
+While in Virginia Liang was a member of the DMV Chess Club and the Arlington Chess Club and became a National Master at age 11.
+Between 2017 and 2018, he was coached by GM Rashad Babaev and GM Akshayraj Kore.